Jan 13 - 17

 Hand-written notation on staff paper

-The final product, however, must be scored in Finale and converted to PDF for inclusion in the ePortfolio.
+The final product, however, must be converted to PDF for inclusion in the ePortfolio.

 Students will employ a constructivist approach in setting criteria by which their compositions will be judged.